Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 Autism Individualized Funding Provides individualized funding for children under 12 years of age with a diagnosis of Autism Spectrum Disorder.
 The goal of the program is to provide families with funds for effective interventions that result in improvements to the child’s functional abilities and/or family supports (e.g., respite) that promote the well-being of the family.

-Individualized funding provides parents with funding to purchase services that best suit their child's individual needs.
-This gives parents the flexibility to choose from a range of approved eligible therapeutic interventions and family supports that will most benefit their child.
+Individualized funding provides parents and guardians with funding to purchase services that best suit their child's individual needs.
+This gives families the flexibility to choose from a range of approved eligible therapeutic interventions and family supports that will most benefit their child.

-Ministries of Education, Health and Social Services, parents, service delivery providers and professionals
+Ministries of Education, Health and Social Services, parents, service delivery providers, advocates and the public

-Clare Parker Homes and Autism Services developmental group homes The Government of Saskatchewan has partnered with Clare Parker Homes and Autism Services of Saskatoon to develop and operate two group homes, one in Regina and one in Saskatoon, with specialized services for children and youth in care with special needs, such as those with autism spectrum disorder.
+Clare Parker Homes and Autism Services of Saskatoon developmental group homes The Government of Saskatchewan has partnered with Clare Parker Homes and Autism Services of Saskatoon to develop and operate two group homes, one in Regina and one in Saskatoon, with specialized services for children and youth in care with special needs, such as those with autism spectrum disorder.
 These homes will offer 24-hour qualified staff and support along with access to medical, speech and language therapy, social development, physical and occupational therapy, counselling, and family support.
 Developmental homes offer a secure, family-like place for children, up to the age of 18, with special developmental needs.
-While the primary focus is on autism spectrum disorder, the service also accommodates other developmental disabilities and neurological disorders.
-Clare Parker Homes, Autism Services and the Ministry of Social Services
+While the primary focus is on Autism Spectrum Disorder, the service also accommodates other developmental disabilities and neurological disorders.
+Clare Parker Homes, Autism Services of Saskatoon and the Ministry of Social Services

-The program helps to improve the caregiver’s physical, emotional, and spiritual health and wellbeing by providing them a temporary break from caregiving.
+The program helps to improve the caregiver’s physical, emotional, and spiritual health and wellbeing by providing a temporary break from caregiving, whether in-home, out-of-home.

 The benefit amount is dependent upon the assessed need of the child and household income.